mwwojcik/airline-reservation-system/readme.md

 If at the time of purchase the user has 7000 bonus points, he has the right to choose a place in business class (if available).

-If at the time of purchase, the customer has 500 bonus points he is entitled to take 1 piece of luggage
+If at the time of purchase, the customer has 500 bonus points he is entitled to take 1 piece of luggage.

 After purchasing the ticket,the customer's credit card is charged.
 The customer receives a mail message with his confirmation number.

-The ticket has been reserved.
+The number of bonus points will be increased.

 **Ticket price calculation**